fabacab/tumblr-crosspostr/readme.txt

 4. You can optionally choose not to crosspost individual WordPress posts from the Tumblr Crosspostr custom post editing box.
 This box also enables you to send a specific post to a Tumblr blog other than the default one you selected in the previous step.

 == Changelog ==

+= Version 0.5 =

+* Feature: Automatically register supported post formats.
+This means you can now use Tumblr Crosspostr even with themes that do not natively support the post format you want.
+* Bugfix: Don't try cross-posting if we don't have an API connection to Tumblr.

 = Version 0.4 =